-Freiburger saw results just two days after beginning his hormone therapy.
+Freiburger saw results just two days after starting TRT.

 First, his energy levels skyrocketed.
 Then he saw an increase in his concentration level at work.

-Soon after, his libido returned, and within a month he was losing weight and putting on muscle at the gym.
+Soon after, his libido came roaring back, and within a month, he lost weight and put on muscle at the gym.

 "I'm a better person.
 I'm a better wealth manager," he said. "(I) have the energy, vitality to go conquer the world."